Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

 As an immediate consequence, if $N\ge C\log(1/\delta)$, then (with the same probability guarantee)

-\end{lemma} Before we proceed to the proof, we remark that if we obtain an output of the estimator larger than one, then we can safely estimate $p$ by one. \begin{proof} Following the notation above, we collect $R(Z_1),\ldots,R(Z_N)$ i.i.d copies of $R(Z)$.
+\end{lemma} Before we proceed to the proof, we remark that if $\widehat{p}>1$, then we round it, $\widehat{p}=1$. \begin{proof} Following the notation above, we collect $R(Z_1),\ldots,R(Z_N)$ i.i.d copies of $R(Z)$.
 We invoke a standard sub-Gaussian mean estimator for $R(Z)$ (e.g trimmead mean estimator \cite[Theorem 1]{lugosi2021robust}) together with the fact that $\Var(R(Z))\le p^2$, to obtain that, with probability at least $1-\delta$,

 \end{proof}